-In this post I’ll explain exactly why the face pull is bad exercise and give you a safer, more effective alternative.
+In this post we explore why the face pull is bad exercise and give you a safer, more effective alternative.

-Perhaps the most significant part of my work as an injury rehab specialist is not the exercises I give people, but rather the ones I suggest they stop doing.
+Perhaps the most significant part of my work is not the exercises I give people, but rather the ones I suggest they stop doing.

 There are a number of common exercises that represent bad choices because their risk to benefit ratio is skewed in the wrong direction.